 Then observe that 2:20 uses it, and even more that the final poem almost opens with that same pair of verbs.
 The "notice" root also puts in an appearance at 3:63 and 4:16, and "look" at 2:16 and 3:36:

 Further, look also lies behind 3:1 where the Hebrew verb carries the additional nuance of "to experience, know", important to this instance of its use.[1]
-The man's opening use of the verb follows hard on the heels of Daughter Zion's commanding use of it at 2:20 in her brief but devasting speech.
+The man's opening use of the verb follows hard on the heels of Daughter Zion's commanding use of it at 2:20 in her brief but devastating speech.
 But the lack of an equivalent English verb which would clearly carry this additional meaning (it would be something like "I am the man who has looked [squarely] at affliction") makes it impractical to pursue this idea.
 The additional requirements of the acrostic (which tends to expand the line), and of the qinah rhythm (which needs to constrain the line) conspire to put its incorporation beyond reach.

 But underlying all this consideration of notice and look was the requirement at 1:12 for a leading acrostic 'N'-word.[2]

 Lamentations was written in contemporary language.
 Accordingly this version sometimes uses words and terms that are relatively modern or that have a modern edge.
-Examples include: "zero in" (1:22), "blitzed" (2:2), "hell-bent" (2:8), "slow-clap" (2:15), "snide-song" (3:63), "zilch" (3:64), "ziplock" (3:65), "firestorm" (4:11), "boozed" (4:21), "up to our necks" (5:5).
+Examples include: "zero in" (1:22), "blitzed" (2:2), "hell-bent" (2:8), "slow-clap" (2:15), "snide-song" (3:63), "zilch" (3:64), "ziplock" (3:65), "firestorm" (4:11), "boozed" (4:21), "no-go zones" (4:18), "up to our necks" (5:5).

 Meanwhile the verb "zoned" (2:22) is old, whose meanings include "encicle".
 And "ranked" (4:2) also now carries an appropriate modern slant of disdain.